debi-ji/Demo/README.md

 # Demo
-This is just to test to kow abt git
+This is just to test to kow abt git.
+Author: Debi Prasad Jena